-There are 11.9 million people in the UK who are registered disabled, including those with Cerebral Palsy and wheelchair users like Hadley, those with genetic conditions, amputees, people with Multiple sclerosis, Muscular Dystrophy, stroke victims, and so many with undiagnosed conditions.
-There are elderly people suffering with decreasing mobility, people living with incontinence, children and adults with mental health conditions, Cancer paitients and those with other life threatening conditions such as Motor Neurone disease who may also have additional toileting needs.
+There are 11.9 million people in the UK who are registered disabled, including those with Cerebral Palsy and wheelchair users like Hadley, those with genetic conditions, amputees, people with Multiple Sclerosis, Muscular Dystrophy, stroke victims, and so many with undiagnosed conditions.
+There are elderly people managing decreasing mobility, people living with incontinence, children and adults with mental health conditions, Cancer patients and those with other life threatening conditions such as Motor Neurone disease who may also have additional toileting needs.
 The list is endless.

 Do disabled people have much spending power?

 Yes!
-Disabled customers are definitely worth catering for, with an estimated disposable income worth £200bn per year!
+The disabled community is definitely worth catering for, with an estimated disposable income worth £249bn per year!
 Despite the fact that businesses and venues have a moral obligation to be inclusive and accessible, it would not make business sense to ignore our requests for change.

 Brody, aged 6, needs Changing Places toilets.
 He has an undiagnosed genetic syndrome, epilepsy, ASD.
 Despite all of his difficulties, he just gets on with it.
 He’s an inspiration and a very much loved little boy, who’s parents are very proud of him.
 Read more on Brody’s story here or follow the queen of blogs, @laurarutherford